Language Guide

 Recursive functions

-Bosatsu supports recursion through recur, but only in forms the compiler can prove terminate.
+Bosatsu supports recursion through recur and loop, but only in forms the compiler can prove terminate.
 A simple structural example:

 def len(lst):